 Since you will rely heavily on ATMs, it’s important to look for a bank or credit union that offers ATM use without fees.
-Many online lenders partner with nationwide ATM services like MoneyPass or Allpoint, while others reimburse up to so many times per month.
+Many online banks partner with nationwide ATM services like MoneyPass or Allpoint, while others reimburse up to so many times per month.
 You can find online checking options that offer unlimited domestic ATM reimbursements.

 Are free checking accounts really free?